MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/cstringt-class.md

 ### Remarks

 The generic-text function `_tcscoll`, which is defined in TCHAR.H, maps to either `strcoll`, `wcscoll`, or `_mbscoll`, depending on the character set that is defined at compile time.
-Each function performs a case-sensitive comparison of the strings according to the code page currently in use.
+Each function does a case-sensitive comparison of the strings according to the code page currently in use.
 For more information, see [strcoll, wcscoll, _mbscoll, _strcoll_l, _wcscoll_l, _mbscoll_l](../../c-runtime-library/reference/strcoll-wcscoll-mbscoll-strcoll-l-wcscoll-l-mbscoll-l.md).

 ## <a name="collatenocase"></a> `CStringT::CollateNoCase`